Table of contents

 - Logging out users at the end of the session

 Once an Education Licence management account has been given, we would suggest that you or your IT technician read the following technical information, to ensure that GameMaker will work within your specific network setup.

 This article does contain technical information and should mainly be used if an issue is encountered.

 Prior to any purchasing we would suggest that you use your teachers licence on a seat to follow this article and ensure that the software functions correctly within your network setup.

 Information on the hardware requirements for GameMaker does not differ between Education licensing and non-Education licensing.

-The System Requirements page contains the below information:
+The System Requirement on the Get Page contains the below information:

 All GameMaker installs require at least 3GB free disk space and an internet connection at least once a month (we would recommend always-on broadband).
 GameMaker also requires a 64-bit OS to install and run.